0xcefaedfe/hercules-theme/README.md

 A minimalist theme for Emacs inspired by the amber Hercules monitors.
 The basis for this theme is `gruber-darker`.

 ## Usage
+There are two ways to install this package.
+The first is the manual way and the second is to use `use-package`.

+### Manual
 Place `hercules-theme.el` in a directory in your load path and `require` it.
 By default the dark variant will be applied.

 **Example:**

 ```elisp
 (add-to-list 'load-path "~/.emacs.d/themes/")
 (require 'hercules-theme)